 Additionally, I reserve the right to withdraw students from the course for non-attendance if a student accumulates 9 (nine) unexcused absences or a combination of 13 (thirteen) absences and/or non-participations.
-Two tardies and/or two early departures and/or two instances of coming and going during class count as 1 (one) absence.
 Additionally, each non-submission and/or submission of a substantially incomplete assignment (homework and/or class preparation) is seen as non-participation and counts as 1 (one) absence.
 Any student that is dropped from the course upon the accumulation of the stated number of absences will receive a grade of WF.